winduum/winduum-docs/docs/docs/utilities/skeleton.md

 # Skeleton
-Introduces a utility class `skeleton` for loading state of page or component.
+Introduces a utility class `skeleton` for loading state of a page or a component.

 <ViewSourceGh href="https://github.com/winduum/winduum/blob/main/src/utilities/skeleton" />